 Microwaving garlic will partially destroy the beneficial components of the vegetable, but grilling and roasting will not damage the bioactives, provided the garlic is sliced or crushed beforehand to release Allicin.

 Some also make garlic tea.
 I personally find even idea of garlic tea disgusting.
 I’d rather eat it crushed with bread, sour cream and salt.
 Or just swallow crushed garlic fast and eat some bread afterward.

 When choosing raw garlic, go for purple colored bulbs (versus white).
 Purple ones have a higher content of beneficial flavonoids.

-Make sure to weight your garlic cloves and don’t just eye the amount of garlic when trying to estimate garlic dose.
+Make sure to weight your garlic cloves and don’t just eye the amount of garlic when trying to estimate garlic dosage.